Understanding Private Student Loans

 You repay a private student loan directly.
 When these repayments begin will vary by provider.

 Many private student loan providers require you to start repaying your loan while you’re still studying.
-If you’re a full-time postgraduate student, you don’t start repayments on Lendwise loan until after your course has finished.
+If you’re a full-time postgraduate student, you don’t start repayments on a Lendwise loan until after your course has finished.
 Full details of your repayment schedule will be available in your provisional loan offer as well as your final loan agreement.

 Early repayment fees